 Tired of your WiFi and Internet connection cutting out every time Eskom decides to enforce the infamous Load Shedding?
 Unfortunately, it looks like it is not going anywhere, any time soon.
 Although there is no cure for Load Shedding, a Mini Load Shedding UPS will help you stay connected to the internet!

-Being without lights, the kettle or toaster for a couple of hours is not a total train smash, but being without WiFi, now that's another story!
-For small businesses to large corporations, these couple of hours are crucial.
+Being without lights, the kettle or toaster for a couple of hours is not a total train smash, but being without WiFi, now that's another story, For small businesses and home offices, these couple of hours are crucial.
 Communication, online sales, research, payment gateways, management, social media networks and much more are essential in the business world.
 Without access to the Internet during Load Shedding, there is a lot to lose.

 However, there IS an easy way to stay connected during periods of power outages, or as South Africans know it as - Load Shedding.
-Click here to see Recommended UPS Devices.
+Click here to see Recommended Load Shedding Mini UPS Devices.

 How do you keep the WiFi router on during Load Shedding?

-The easiest and cheapest option to keep your WiFi connection running during these tough times, is to invest in a DC-to-DC UPS.
+The easiest and cheapest option to keep your WiFi router running during a power cut is to use a small DC-to-DC UPS.
 A UPS (Uninterruptible Power Supply) is a small-to-medium sized device that provides back up power when the electricity goes off.
 A UPS holds a battery that starts to work when the device senses a loss of power from its primary source.

 The size and design of the UPS will determine how long it will supply power for.
-Most UPS devices are designed to a group of electronic devices for a few minutes only - temporary power cuts that affect a running server, a group of computers and screens, etc. Some UPS devices though are designed to supply a low-power DC apparatus.
+Most UPS devices are designed to a group of electronic devices for a few minutes only - temporary power cuts that affect a running server, a group of computers and screens, etc. Some small UPS devices though are designed to supply a low-power DC apparatus.
 Those Mini UPS units typically use lithium batteries with a total capacity of 8800mAh.
-They can supply a router or a security camera for four hours, which is ideal for Load Shedding.
+They can supply a router or a security camera for up to 4 hours, making them ideal for load shedding power interruptions.